iwineye/UPI_SUBSCRIBER_CHURN/README.md

 # UPI_SUBSCRIBER_CHURN.
+Foreword:

-This project deals with a real world problem faced by UPI payment based fintech companies.
+This project deals with the solution to a real world problem faced by UPI payment based fintech companies.

-An idea of subscription based service is already in use for comercial transaaction for traders.
+##Objective :

+1. Using Decison Tree algorithm to predict who is more likely to opt in for the upcoming new subscription .

-Problem Statement:
+##Problem Statement:

 ![Transaction](https://github.com/iwineye/UPI_SUBSCRIBER_CHURN/assets/96835772/80a27815-6ade-48e7-8097-71e05c89108e)